One in three Malaysian children at risk of anemia

 The consensus was created through a collaborative effort involving 28 clinicians specialising in paediatrics, obstetrics and gynaecology, family medicine, and public health from Malaysia, Thailand, Laos, Myanmar, Cambodia, and India.

-University Malaya Medical Centre (UMMC) Department of Paediatrics, Faculty of Medicine head, consultant paediatrician and consultant paediatric endocrinologist and associate professor Dr Muhammad Yazid Jalaludin emphasised that the release of this expert consensus marks a major milestone in the management of iron deficiency anaemia (IDA) in children.
+Universiti Malaya Faculty of Medicine, Paediatric Endocrinologist, Professor and Senior Consultant, Professor Dr Muhammad Yazid Jalaludin emphasised that the release of this expert consensus marks a major milestone in the management of iron deficiency anaemia (IDA) in children.

 “By bringing together leading experts from the region, evidence-based recommendations have been established that can greatly benefit child health,” he said in a statement yesterday.